On this page

 Regular testing and monitoring

-Regularly test both the accessibility and security of your website.
+Regularly test both the accessibility and security of your website, specifically in the software development pipeline with continuous integration (CI) process.
 Use automated tools and conduct manual testing to identify and address issues.
 Monitoring your site for security breaches and accessibility problems helps maintain a safe and inclusive environment for all users.

 Stay informed and compliant